-Algorithm Description bemSyntheticBand Default algorithm for any Experience Manager elements created as a result of metrics gathered from synthetic tests. paramBemSyntheticBand Default algorithm that sets high and low bands for all alarm severity values.
+Algorithm Description bemEndUserBand Default algorithm for any Experience Manager elements created as a result of metrics gathered through Web applications. bemSyntheticBand Default algorithm for any Experience Manager elements created as a result of metrics gathered from synthetic tests.

+Algorithm Description paramBemSyntheticBand Default algorithm that sets high and low bands for all alarm severity values.
 Appropriate to set for any Experience Manager element. paramElementPropertyBand Default algorithm that sets a single banded parameter based on the minimum and maximum values of an element property.
 This algorithm is similar to paramBemSyntheticBand, but sets only one threshold.
 Use this algorithm for testing purposes.